nervosnetwork/muta/docs/graphql_api.md

 <td valign="top">[<a href="#hash">Hash</a>!]!</td>
 <td>

-The body section of an epoch
+The body section of a block

 </td>
 </tr>
 </tbody>
 </table>

-### EpochHeader
+### BlockHeader

-An epoch header is like the metadata of an epoch.
+A block header is like the metadata of a block.

 <table>
 <thead>